abourdon/powerapi-akka/listeners/listener-disk-console/README.md

 ## In

-Listen to `DiskFormulaValues`, which are typically provided by `fr.inria.powerapi.formula.formula-disk-api` (inherited) module.
+Listen to `DiskFormulaMessage`, which are typically provided by `fr.inria.powerapi.formula.formula-disk-api` (inherited) module.

 ## Out